iamdonovan/spymicmac/doc/cameras.rst

     :py:meth:`estimate_measures_camera <spymicmac.micmac.estimate_measures_camera>` in the absence of any definitive marker coordinates.

 These cameras have four mid-side fiducial markers.
-Both P5 and P6 are "arrows" that point in the direction of flight.
+Both P5 and P6 are "arrows" that (typically) point in the direction of flight.
 P5 is the tip of the arrow-shaped notch that is level with the frame, while P6 is the tip of the arrow-shaped notch that is cut into the frame.

-Many prints (or scans) of images of this type will cut off the point of the notch on P7 and P8, so it is probably better to use the point where the vertical edge of the notch instersects the image frame, rather than the "point" of the notch.
+Many prints (or scans) of images of this type will cut off the point of the notch on P7 and P8, so it is probably better to use the point where the vertical edge of the notch intersects the image frame, rather than the "point" of the notch.

 .. image:: img/arrow.png